AtulAravindDas/EverythingBundesliga/README.md

-# ⚽ EverythingFootball
+# ⚽ EverythingBundesliga

 > When Bayern gets knocked out of the Club World Cup and Musiala gets injured, there's only one thing to do:
 > open a Jupyter notebook and let the healing begin. 💻📉⚽

-**EverythingFootball** is a machine learning and data analysis playground focused on the beautiful game.
+**EverythingBundesliga** is a machine learning and data analysis playground focused on the beautiful game.
 This repo is where tactics meet tech – from building expected goals (xG) models to breaking down Bundesliga table drama like a football-obsessed data scientist.

 ---